What the EFPIA Disclosure Code is about

 Bayer fully supports greater transparency in the relationship between the pharmaceutical industry and healthcare professionals and organisations and therefore ensures compliance with the EFPIA Disclosure Code.

 40 Leading European Companies in 33 Countries are Committed to the EFPIA Disclosure Code

 The EFPIA Disclosure Code (full title: EFPIA Disclosure Code of Transfers of Value from Pharmaceutical Companies to Healthcare Professionals and Healthcare Organisations) is a voluntary commitment that requires all EFPIA member companies to disclose transfers of value to healthcare professionals and healthcare organisations.
 Under this code, all EFPIA member companies, including Bayer, will publish all direct and indirect, monetary and non-monetary transfers of value related to the development and commercialisation of prescription-only human pharmaceuticals.
-The first disclosures related to payments made in 2016 will be made by June 2017, at the latest.
-This disclosure process will be repeated for each reporting period in the subsequent years.
+The disclosures related to payments made in 2017 will be made by June 2018.

 Level of Compensation

 Healthcare professionals are compensated for their expertise and the services they provide to the pharmaceutical industry.
 The level of payments and transfers of value depend on the kind of activity, level of expertise, and amount of time.
 The permissible amounts depend on various factors, e.g. local income level, governing laws and existing codes.
 The core principle is fair market value remuneration for services received to ensure that honoraria are not misused to unduly influence healthcare professionals in their treatment decisions.